9 Amazon PPC Auto Campaign Tips, Tricks, and Hacks

-With that said, this is a step that we recommend implementing AFTER you have done your manual campaigns, but if your budget allows it, you can start auto campaigns at anytime.
+We recommend implementing automatic campaigns AFTER you have done your manual campaigns, but if your budget allows it, you can start auto campaigns at any time.

 Like stated earlier, TOMA campaigns, or auto campaigns, should only be done AFTER you have maximized your manual search campaigns.
 Manual search campaigns are the way to scale and I would really focus on those before ever worrying about auto campaigns.
-Use your auto campaigns to get all over the other product pages in your space.
-You can also use product targeting ads to do this more targeted as well, which we will go over in the next step.
+Use your auto campaigns for discovering new search terms and ASINs to target.

 9 Amazon PPC Auto Campaign Tips, Tricks, and Hacks